Home

 Piaget’s Later Employment Life

 Piaget set up and became director of the International Centre of Genetic Epistemology in Geneva in 1951.
-While at this centre, he delved a lot into sociology and experimental psychology.
+While at this center, he delved a lot into sociology and experimental psychology.
 He also performed several epistemological experiments and scientific thought.
 Throughout his career, Piaget wrote monographs and books on how children’s minds evolved to adulthood.

 Piaget’s Theoretical Inventions